Fathers of Confederation: Table of participation

 The following table lists the participants in the Charlottetown, Quebec, and London Conferences and their attendance at each stage.

-Group photographs
+Group photographs and paintings

 Other possible claimants to title

 Four other individuals have been labelled as Fathers of Confederation.
 Hewitt Bernard, who was the recording secretary at the Charlottetown Conference, is considered by some to be a Father of Confederation.
 The leaders most responsible for bringing three specific provinces into Confederation after 1867 are also referred to as Fathers of Confederation.